 How long will it take to design and build my new website?
 This varies by client and website size.
-Generally, we strive to complete a website in 60-90 days, but it all depends on how quickly you provide content and how quickly you respond to sketches and proofs.
-We try to keep our sites on a firm schedule but we do understand that your clients and workload may alter the best laid plans.
+Generally, I strive to complete a website in 60-90 days, but it all depends on how quickly you provide content and how quickly you respond to sketches and proofs.
+I try to keep our sites on a firm schedule but I do understand that your clients and workload may alter the best laid plans.

 Do you accept every client?
-Not every client is a good fit for us and so we may choose not to quote a job.
-As we will be working closely for several weeks or months, we choose to work with clients whose personality and work efforts are in alignment with our own.
+Not every client is a good fit for me and so I may choose not to quote a job.
+As you and I will be working closely for several weeks or months, I choose to work with clients whose personality and work efforts are in alignment with my own.

 Who is an ideal client for Pam Owens Design?
-Small to mid-sized companies with limited internal marketing resources are our target market.
+Small to mid-sized companies with limited internal marketing resources are my target market.

 Do you offer secure hosting for my WordPress website?
-Actually we only create websites that will be hosted on our secure hosting server.
-After years of experience, we have found that a managed WordPress server is best for our sites.
+Actually I only create websites that will be hosted on my secure hosting server.
+After years of experience, I have found that a managed WordPress server is best for my sites.
 It just doesn’t make sense to build a beautiful site and have it not function properly due to hosting inadequacies, or to see it get hacked due to lack of proper security.
-We will not build websites for other hosting environments.
-A website maintenance agreement and monthly fee of $30 is required for all sites that we build.
+I will not build websites for other hosting environments.
+A website maintenance agreement and monthly fee of $30 is required for all sites that I build.

 Can I update my website after launch?
 The beauty of WordPress is the ease of use it provides.
 Each all inclusive website design project will include one hour of WordPress training, so most clients are more than capable of updating and adding website pages as needed.
-Since some clients do not want to maintain their own websites, so we offer ongoing maintenance.
-If you want training and you didn’t purchase an all inclusive package, we’re happy to provide training at our standard hourly rate.
+Since some clients do not want to maintain their own websites, so I offer ongoing maintenance.
+If you want training and you didn’t purchase an all inclusive package, I’m happy to provide training at my standard hourly rate.